Help Stop the Sadistic 'Fire Bull' Festival in Soria

 Please take a moment to use the form below to contact those who have the power to put an end to this vile practice.

-Putting your subject line and letter into your own words will help to draw attention to your e-mail.
-Core sample letter text from Kinship Circle
+Putting your subject line and letter into your own words will help to draw attention to your e-mail. so feel free to personalise this text.

 All mandatory fields are marked with an asterisk. *